-- 3 or 4 Generic modules (30-40 credits) must be from List A - 9 or 8 Specialist modules (90-80 credits) must be from List B to provide other skills necessary for professional engineers (CEng). - This will include 3 compulsory modules if you are enrolled with a specialism, eg. 'with Aerospace'. - Modules selected from other departments must not exceed 20 credits, must be relevant to your programme and must be approved by the class registrar and the MSc programme adviser in advance of adding to the curriculum on Pegasus. - A maximum of 30 credits of online modules are permitted and should be spread between semesters. - Curriculum must be split evenly: - Full time students modules are split as 60:60 or 50:70 credits, which usually means 5 or 6 modules in SEM1 (Sept-Dec)and 7 or 6 modules in SEM2 (Jan-May), - Part time students' modules must be split 30:30 or 25:35 credits. - It is students responsibility to make sure there are no clashes in the timetable.
-The Programme Adviser will verify your choice of curriculum but cannot check timetabling. - Students have until the end of week 2 from the start of the semester (SEM1 or SEM2) to change module choices.
+- 3 or 4 Generic modules (30-40 credits) must be from List A. This information is available in the Academic Regulations. - 9 or 8 Specialist modules (90-80 credits) must be from List B to provide other skills necessary for professional engineers (CEng). - This will include 3 compulsory modules if you are enrolled with a specialism, eg. 'with Aerospace'.
+This information is available in the Academic Regulations. - Modules selected from other departments must not exceed 20 credits, must be relevant to your programme and must be approved by the class registrar and the MSc programme adviser in advance of adding to the curriculum on Pegasus. - A maximum of 30 credits of online modules are permitted and should be spread between semesters. - Curriculum must be split evenly: - Full time students modules are split as 60:60 or 50:70 credits, which usually means 5 or 6 modules in SEM1 (Sept-Dec) and 7 or 6 modules in SEM2 (Jan-May), - Part time students' modules must be split 30:30 or 25:35 credits. - It is students responsibility to make sure there are no clashes in the timetable.
+The Programme Adviser will verify your choice of curriculum but cannot check timetabling. - Students have until the end of week 2 from the start of the semester (SEM1 and/or SEM2) to change module choices.
 If the choice needs amendment before the end of week 2, the student must amend the curriculum as required on Pegasus and inform the programme adviser by email, otherwise the student must continue with this class.